ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 2018-04-10T22:04:35 INFO common.c: Flash written and verified! jolly good!
 ```

-I haven't connected the NRST signal to the programmer so the *---reset* option can't be used and the reset button must be pressed after programming.
+I haven't connected the NRST signal to the programmer so the *---reset* option can't be used and the reset button have to be pressed after programming.

 ![Interfaces]({{site.baseur}}/images/mcu/f030-demo-board/interfaces.png)